kookie12/kookie12.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 😃 About me
 I'm a Ph.D. student at <a href="http://sanctusfactory.com/u-aim/" style="color: #7289da; text-decoration:none">**Artificial Intelligence & Machine Learning (U-AIM) Lab.**</a>  in KAIST, under the supervision of Prof. Chang D. Yoo.
+Currently, I am a research intern at <a href="https://www.naverlabs.com/" style="color:rgb(0, 0, 0); text-decoration:none">**NAVER LABS**</a> on the Spatial AI team.
 My primary research interests focus on the application of generative models in the field of computer vision.
 I have conducted research in image/video editing and am particularly interested in extending this work to areas such as 3D vision and interactive applications to enhance user experience.
 <!-- and real-time processing for enhanced user experience. -->